zakaria-jaddad/Books/The_C_Programing_Language/README.md

 so let's break the code piece by piece.

-- we know the `#iclude <stdio.h>` to import functions from the standard input/output
+- we know the `#include <stdio.h>` to import functions from the standard input/output
 - we have the `/**/` this sign is a comment when using it the compiler ignores whatever is written inside it, in this example it describes the purpose of the function
 - `int fahr, celsius;` and `int lower, upper, step;` these are declaration statement in C all variables must be declared before they are used, usually at the beginning of the function
   - here the `int` means that variables value must be of type Integer, this is important and here is why, when compiling the code by the compiler we need to specify what is the type of the variable to know how much memory the compiler should assign to it or allocate to it i don't know wish term should i use here